782618297/io_scene_scs/Shader-type:-building.add.env.day.md

 Use this material if you want your building windows to reflect at day-time and be lit at night.
-It shall be more or less used on distant "panorama" buildings as they don't need advanced features from [[shader type: window]].
+It shall be more or less used on distant "panorama" buildings as they don't need advanced features from [[shader type: window.day]] / [[shader type: window.night]].

 It effectively switches two materials depending on the time of the day.
 During the day it uses [[shader type: dif.spec.add.env]] material with texture for reflections and at night switches to [[shader type: dif.lum.spec]] in order for windows to light at the night.